Have you been thinking about creating an eBook but delaying it because it’s time-consuming?

 Quick note: We have written a detailed case study on how to sell your eBooks.
 You’ll find a ton of details on promoting and selling your eBooks (along with the websites and our case study on how we sold our first paid eBook).

-- Why should you create an eBook: 4 biggest benefits
+- Why should you write an eBook: 4 biggest benefits

-- 5 Steps to Create an eBook That Everyone Wants
+- 5 Steps to Write an eBook That Everyone Wants

 - Here’s what we did with our first ever paid eBook